Developer Guide

 Conflict Manager is a default TermiNUS feature which complements the basic add Link feature.

-This feature will automatically list out all the conflicting Link
+This feature will automatically list out all the conflicting Link objects with the newly added Link when user executes addLinkCommand

-The conflict feature is facilitated by the ConflictManager
+The conflict feature is facilitated by the ConflictManager.

 There is no need for users to run a specific command to execute the Conflict Manager as the application will implement the Conflict Manager by default